Best AirPods alternatives Buying Guide: Welcome to What Hi-Fi?'s round-up of the best AirPods alternatives you can buy in 2022.

 You also get five sizes of ear tips to help with fit.
 We found this a little hit and miss, so we'd definitely experiment and consider mixing the sizes if it means getting a more secure fit.

 Both noise-cancelling and sound quality are excellent.
 There's plenty of agility through the low end and loads of texture across the frequencies.
 Music sounds clear and there's a great deal of refinement on show, which is to be welcomed at this price level.
 To sum up, these Panasonic AirPods alternatives are superb for the money.

 Read the full review: Panasonic RZ-S500W

 Think of Sony's WF-C500 wireless earbuds as a no-frills version of the WF-1000XM4 found further up this page.
 They deliver a lot of what makes those wireless earbuds a success without cutting too many corners.
-And it's this that also makes them a great pair of AirPods alterrnatives.
+And it's this that also places them among the best cheap AirPods alternatives.

 They're good for running and sports, thanks to their IPX4 rating, while you also get ‘fast pair’ connectivity with Android devices and ‘swift pair’ with Windows 10 PCs.